 Concerns over an all-out trade war stirred stock markets at different points this year.
 This factor was a vital player in gold prices rallying as it undermined global trade.
-President Trump has indicated that his administration is negotiating a trade deal to have a new trading regime between the world’s largest economies.
+President Trump indicated that his administration was negotiating a trade deal to have a new trading regime between the world’s largest economies.

-This relief was enough to send the stock markets into the bull territory after a rough outing in August.
-However, stock markets are still anxious about whether the trade deal will actually go through, as evident from the falling bond yields in recent days.
+This relief was enough to send the stock markets into bull territory after a rough outing in August.
+However, stock markets are still anxious about whether the trade deal will actually go through, as is evident from falling bond yields in recent days.
 This concern is about whether the Trump administration will eventually agree to a rollback of tariffs as part of the trade deal.

 Furthermore, a vote by American legislators for a resolution supporting Hong Kong protestors adds to the complicated equation.
 Therefore, this is still a developing situation with nothing cast in stone.

 Even though gold bullion is technically not a fixed income, its behavior as an asset class is more similar to a fixed income than traditional equity.
-What makes gold bullions different from a traditional fixed income asset is that it does not pay a yield periodically.
+What makes gold bullion different from a traditional fixed income asset is that it does not pay a yield periodically.

 Gold has the unique ability to derive intrinsic value from its scarcity, and consensus value, rather than being an asset whose value depends on other assets.
 This uniqueness makes gold a very attractive asset class.

 Sometimes you may notice a slight positive or negative correlation.
-However, the general insulation is what makes gold a lucrative asset to hedge against bad returns from other asset classes.
+However, general insulation is what makes gold a lucrative asset to hedge against bad returns from other asset classes.

 Traditionally, investors used investments in government bonds to diversify their portfolios.
 Stocks can have higher returns than bonds but come with higher risks than bonds.
-Bonds have the reputation of a safe bet because of the lower risk and guaranteed returns.
+Bonds have the reputation of being a safe bet because of the lower risk and guaranteed returns.

-Investors in bonds get a dividend/interest, which is not the case for gold bullion.
+Investors in bonds receive a dividend/interest, which is not the case for gold bullion.
 This return is why portfolio managers have always used bonds to diversify their portfolios.
 Just like stocks, the correlation between the performances of bonds to gold is low.

 Bonds don’t exhibit such wild swings.
 However, in such a low-interest rate regime like the ones most leading economies have now, the return from bonds diminishes greatly.

 With the US Federal Reserve indicating that it is willing to lower rates again to sustain growth, the era of near-zero interest rates seems like it will last for a while.
-Bond yields are, therefore, going to be considerably lower for the time being than in past times.
+Bond yields are, therefore, going to be considerably lower for the time being than in past periods.

 Even in a rallying market, having bonds as an instrument of portfolio diversity is no longer very appealing.
 The low-interest regime is making more investors look at gold because it is one asset class that has had high returns this year.